 If you’ve never meal-planned before, getting started can feel overwhelming.
-Most of us are doing everything we can just to get through the work-weeks and actually enjoy the weekends with a minimal amount of house and yard work.
-Grandiose dreams of meal-planning on Sunday afternoons fall by the wayside.
+Most of us are doing everything we can just to get through the workweek and actually enjoy the weekend with a minimal amount of house and yard work.
+Grandiose dreams of meal planning on Sunday afternoons fall by the wayside.
 No judgement here, I know how busy life can be.

 But if you’re anything like me, you’re desiring, more and more, the ability to be a functional adult.
 I’ve spent too many years being shocked at how much money I spend eating out, how much money I waste on food delivery services, and how much food I throw away because it goes bad.
 “It doesn’t need to be like this,” I yell out as I shake my fists to the heavens.
 So, I decided to do something about it.
 Below, I’ll explain why you should meal plan, and give you the basics you need to get started.

 People, you’re on a site called Young & Thrifty.
 We’re all here because we’re all at least kinda cheap or at least aspiring to be cheap.
 (Being cheap is fine as long as you don’t alienate your friends.
 Don’t be that guy/girl.)
 Any way you slice it, meal-planning can help us save major money, so we can re-direct those funds to our student loans, retirement savings, and/or the occasional trip to warmer locales.
 How so?
 By planning out exactly what food you’ll eat for the week and grocery shopping for that food only, you’re avoiding food and money waste, as well as being prepared with a food plan when you’re tired and would otherwise eat take-out.
 In general, making your food is cheaper than a restaurant, especially for a family.